-Window flashing is critical to ensuring your new window will be safe from any leaks.
-Flashing needs to be done properly to do its job, so we’re going to walk you through the steps to install window flashing the right way.
+Flashing needs to be done properly to do its job, so we’re going to walk you through how to install window flashing the right way.

 What Does Window Flashing Do?